Luzkix/einkBtcPriceChecker_Java/README.md

 ## APP versions

 ### Java Spring Boot version
 - Probably overkill, the goal was to practice Java and Spring Boot + Thymeleaf templates.
 Result is a Server-Side rendered web page, which is being auto-refreshed every x seconds.
-The project is hosted on Heroku servers (https://bitcoin-price-checker-java.herokuapp.com/)
+The project is hosted on my home NAS server (http://bitcoinpricechecker.mooo.com/)